The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Statistical properties of Population Resemblance

 To better understand these behaviors, we examine the mean and variance stability of the statistics.
 For $T_n$, define the stability ratios,

 The corresponding quantities for $Q_n$ are defined similarly.
 These ratios measure convergence to asymptotic moments, with values near 1 indicating stability.
-Using $K = 10^6$ Monte Carlo realizations for sample sizes from 20 to 1,000, we estimate these ratios for $B=5$ categories.
+Using $K = 10^6$ Monte Carlo realizations for sample sizes from 20 to 1{,}000, we estimate these ratios for $B=5$ categories.
 Figures \ref{fig:mean_stab_ratios} and \ref{fig:var_stab_ratios} display the results.

-The PRS ($Q_n$) exhibits mean stability even at small sample sizes and variance stability beyond $n = 50$.
-In contrast, the PSI ($T_n$) shows substantial instability, with empirical moments deviating from asymptotic values by up to 8\% (mean) and 30\% (variance) in small samples.
-While close empirical and asymptotic moments do not guarantee convergence, large discrepancies signal lack of asymptotic convergence by the specific sample size.
+After appropriate adjustment for sample size, the PRS (as per $Q_n$) exhibits mean stability even at small sample sizes and variance stability for $n \geq 50$.
+In contrast, the PSI (as per $T_n$) shows substantial instability, with empirical moments deviating from asymptotic values by up to 8\% (mean) and 30\% (variance) in small samples.
+Although close agreement between empirical and asymptotic moments does not ensure convergence, substantial discrepancies indicate a lack of asymptotic convergence at the corresponding sample size.